sarahnp7/aws-intro/labs/05-pager-duty.md

 * Health Check Grace Period: 1second
 * Others: leave default

 On *2.
-Configure scaling policies* select "Use scaling policies to adjust the capacity of this group" - of course we want to have the auto scaling! :)
+Configure scaling policies*, select "Use scaling policies to adjust the capacity of this group" - of course we want to have auto scaling! :)

 Now you should see the range (max and min instances) and two policies.
-Increase the max range to 2 as shown in the screenshot... then create two policies: increase and decrease which will increase and decrease instance count by 1 when average CPU load is higher and lower than 15% for 1 min respectively.
+Increase the max range to 2 as shown on the screenshot... then create two policies: increase and decrease which will increase and decrease instance count by 1 when average CPU load is higher and lower than 15% for 1 min respectively.

 You will need to create two alerts (AWS CloudWatch).
 You can do it right from this screen (see screencaptures).
-Make sure to use 1minutes, otherwise you'll have to wait *longer* for the alert to kick in (15min, 1hour, etc.).
+Make sure to use 1minute, otherwise you'll have to wait *longer* for the alert to kick in (15min, 1hour, etc.).

 ![](../images/alert-1.png)